-The one-year abdominal imaging fellowship provides a comprehensive multi-modal focus on abdominal and pelvis imaging and intervention.
+The one-year body imaging fellowship in the Division of Abdominal Imaging provides a comprehensive multi-modal focus on abdominal and pelvic imaging.
 Rotations include CT, PET-CT, CT colonography, ultrasound, abdominal and pelvic MRI, fluoroscopy/plain radiography, and non-vascular interventional procedures.
 Directed elective time of one month is available.
 Fellows participate in general teaching and research activities and attend a daily 4 pm conference where residents, fellows, and faculty discuss all the interesting and teaching cases of the day.
 Fellows may also attend daily mini-course radiology lectures conducted by the residency.

 Training future radiologists is central to the mission of the Mass General Department of Radiology.
 Chairman Emeritus James H. Thrall, MD, discusses our commitment to education and the key role residents and fellows play within the department.
 Watch now >

-We have filled all our 1-year abdominal imaging slots for 2016-2017.
-We will begin accepting applications for the 2017-2018 1-year Abdominal Imaging Fellowship starting July 2015.
+We will be accepting applications for the 2020-2021 one-year Body Imaging Fellowship starting April 2018 and all interviews will be held later that summer.
 All application materials must be mailed in.
 We will not accept emailed applications or letters of recommendation.

 If you are interested, please submit the following application package: